 Without a doubt, we could not survive without protein.
 Our bodies build a wide variety of proteins using amino acids per instructions encoded in our DNA.
 There are nine essential amino acids which must be included daily in the foods we eat.
 Our bodies can manufacture the remaining eleven nonessential amino acids should they be absent from our diets.

 Protein’s primary function is to build and repair tissue.
 This role takes on elevated importance during periods of rapid growth, intense exercise, and recovery from injury or surgery.
 Protein also supports immune function, synthesizes enzymes, acts as a chemical messenger, serves as a transport mechanism, and maintains fluid balance by preventing leakage in the space between cells.
 In a pinch, protein can provide a source of energy if the body lacks sufficient carbohydrates for the tasks at hand.
 However, nutrition expert Roberta Anding likens this usage to burning $100 bills in a fireplace to heat a room.
 It’ll take care of business but reflects a really poor use of resource.

 Our bodies need daily deposits of amino acids; we don’t store them.
 Beef, poultry, fish, dairy products, and soy have been deemed “complete proteins” as they serve up adequate quantities of all nine essential amino acids.
-Folks who pursue a whole foods plant based diet get the requisite quantity of essential amino acids eating a variety of complementary – e.g., rice and beans, peanut and whole wheat bread.
+Folks who pursue a whole food plant based diet get the requisite quantity of essential amino acids eating a variety of complementary foods – e.g., rice and beans, peanut butter and whole wheat bread.
 Such foods need to be eaten over the course of a day; they don’t have to be combined at every meal.